Daniel-Walbolt/vuelidify/README.md

 # Custom Validators
 This section guides you to create your own generic validators.
 Validators were designed to be easy to create and easier to use.

-Here is a breakdown of one of the built-in validators (expanded to make comments more readable):
+Here is a breakdown of one of the provided validators (expanded to make comments more readable):

 ```ts
 // always provide a header comment to explain what the validator does!